buckaroo-it/WooCommerce/readme.txt

 2. http://images.buckaroo.nl/plugins/Wordpress_WooCommerce/2.1.2_marketplace/screenshots/2.png

 == Changelog ==

+= 2.3.1 =
+Fixed an issue where saving the payment fee didn't work Fixed an issue with redirect after a Sofort transaction

 = 2.3.0 =
 Fixed an issue with double order creation in combination with WooCommerce 2.6, plug-in is now officially compatible with WooCommerce 2.6